-7.7.25.2 Local Cell Update (LCU-)
+7.7.25.2 Local Cell Update Acknowledgement (LCU-ACK)

-The format of a Local Cell Update message is shown in Table B1.
-This message shall be transmitted by an A-BS to a distributed scheduling A-CPEs for the of local cell update.
+The format of a Local Cell Update Acknowledgement message is shown in Table B1.
+This message shall be transmitted by an A-BS to a distributed scheduling A-CPEs for the acknowledgement of reception of local cell updateindication.